BrijeshKarra/Project_Sales_Analysis/README.md

 _Figure 2.2_

 **Key Findings:**
-- The sudden dip in 2020's revenue might have occured because of the pandemic (Figure 2.1).
+- The sudden dip in 2020 revenue might have occured due to the pandemic (Figure 2.1).
-- Between 2015-2021, the customers to customer revenue relation is approximatley linear, however, between 2022-2024, there are large gaps between number of customers and net revenue.
-The increase in number of customers number do not match the increase in the net revenue (Figure 2.1).
+- Between 2015 and 2021, customer count and revenue exhibit an approximately linear relationship.
+However, between 2022 and 2024, significant gaps emerge between the number of customers and net revenue — increases in customer numbers do not correspond to proportional increases in net revenue (Figure 2.1).
-  - This can be related to the decreasing exponential trend in _Figure 2.2_ which implies that the revenue per customer is lowering at a an alarming rate.
+  - This divergence aligns with the decreasing exponential trend observed in Figure 2.2, suggesting that revenue per customer is declining at an alarming rate.
-  - This also implies how 2022-2024 cohorts are consistently performing worse than earlier cohorts in _Figure 2.2_.
+  - It also indicates that the 2022–2024 customer cohorts are consistently underperforming compared to earlier cohorts, as shown in Figure 2.2.

 **Business Insights**
 - Value extracted from customers is decreasing over time and needs more investigation.